 1.PUSHES OREGON LAW FARTHER AWAY: Oregon decriminalized hard drugs in 2020, which will bring addicts closer to Idahoans and tempt Idahoans to make a quick drive to get drugs.
 Moving the border is the only way to push Oregon’s drug laws farther from the county in Idaho where you live.
 It would change the Boise-Oregon drive time from 51 minutes to over 5 hours.

-2. HELPS STATE BUDGET: We chose a group of counties that has a slightly higher average income than Idaho.
-Under Idaho’s low taxes and low regulation, those counties’ economy will revive so that they become a big benefit to Idaho’s budget.
+2. HELPS STATE BUDGET: We chose a group of counties that has exactly the same average income as Idaho.
+Under Idaho’s low taxes and low regulation, those counties’ economy will surge so that they become a big benefit to Idaho’s budget.
 Idaho can approve projects at the deep-water port at Coos Bay and tax those projects.

 3. Idaho would no longer be dependent on Oregon for a deep-water port.

 4. Idaho would have the sense of purpose and the satisfaction of freeing 1.2 million people from immoral blue-state law.

 5. DOES NOT MAKE IDAHO MORE LIBERAL!
 Adding these counties would prevent Boise from drowning out the state’s vote in the future.
 This group of counties are rural counties that vote just as pro-Trump as Idaho votes (2 Trump votes per Hillary vote).